 Like Mankiran, 24-year-old Dimple Purohit, a former investment banker from Bangalore, is trying to do what she can through her Instagram.

 Dimple is creating posts about the sociopolitical aspect of India’s current crisis.
 She wants to cut through the noise and disinformation and she feels the world needs to know about what’s going on.
 "I am posting on my Instagram all day every day with updates," she tells Refinery29.
 "I know there is a lot of false information so I want to help by giving as much accurate information as I can."

 Since the second wave hit India, Dimple has been working on finding, verifying and amplifying the available resources.
 She says that social media is a way of connecting people who are in need across different states and cities in the country.

 "This should have been the government’s responsibility," she sighs.
-"There is also a lot of chaos and to help reduce this, I have been helping different organisations and groups that are created for COVID relief with as many volunteers as they need.
+"There is also a lot of chaos and to help reduce this, I have been helping different organizations and groups that are created for COVID relief with as many volunteers as they need.
 This includes everything from raising funds to running ambulance services.
-I’ve also been coming up with strategies to better organise and streamline the process of helping people."
+I’ve also been coming up with strategies to better organize and streamline the process of helping people."

 "We know that the government isn’t coming to save us," she adds.
 "We cannot blindly keep up the hopes even after losing countless lives, so the citizens and volunteers are creating a better system for ourselves."

 Due to the rising death toll, there are huge queues and a waiting time of at least 24 hours outside crematoriums.
 Dimple explains: "Everywhere you turn, there are mass cremations happening.
 We can smell death in the air we’re breathing.
 The official numbers do not even begin to do justice to the real number of people losing their lives.
 People are literally begging for oxygen."